-National Oceanic and Atmospheric Administration (NOAA), the National Institute of Standards and Technology (NIST) and the Federal Emergency Management Agency (FEMA), and the Nuclear Regulatory Commission:
+National Oceanic and Atmospheric Administration (NOAA), the National Institute of Standards and Technology (NIST), the Federal Emergency Management Agency (FEMA), and the Nuclear Regulatory Commission:

-- Support research and applications related to Earth sciences and the connections between the solid earth, oceans and atmosphere.
+- Support research and applications related to Earth sciences and the interconnections between the solid earth, oceans and atmosphere.

 - Support additional earthquake recording and analysis assets with a specific focus on tsunami warning, through NOAA’s National Weather Service.

 - Contribute estimates of potential earthquake losses (both property and lives) through FEMA’s HAZUS and RiskMap programs.

 - Undertake a variety of activities to integrate natural hazard and risk information and performance measures into NRC regulations, regulatory guidance, and oversight processes.